MagnusNilsson/TeamHealthCheck/README.md

 Is it OK to hold other team members accountable?
 Can you depend on your skills, and the skills of the team?
 Do you feel like the team has what you need in order to do your job the way you want to?
 Do you have the mandate to change the process?
 Do you have support from stakeholders and managers?
 Do you and the team adhere to high standards?
 Is the team committed?

 **Questions**
-1. Do you feel like the team has the skills, tools and resources required to do your job?
+1. Do you feel like the team has the skills, tools and resources (time, budget, staffing) required to do your job?
 1 - 5
 2. Do you trust your team members to reliably complete quality work on time?
 1 - 5
 3. Do you feel like the team can hold team members accountable if they don’t do their job properly?
 1 - 5
 4. Do you feel like the team has the necessary support from any stakeholders or outside actors you depend on?
 1 - 5